Murders of Nicola Hughes and Fiona Bone: Reactions

 The deaths of Hughes and Bone were met with shock and condemnation in the United Kingdom and other countries.
 The following day, a moment of silence was held by all of Greater Manchester Police at 11 am in remembrance of Hughes and Bone, and the Union Flag at the force's headquarters was lowered to fly at half-mast.

 British prime minister David Cameron described the attack as "a shocking reminder of the debt we owe to those who put themselves in danger to keep us safe and secure".
 Chief Constable of Greater Manchester Police Peter Fahy described the officers as "two very brave and courageous colleagues who exemplified the very best of British policing".
 Manchester City Football Club lowered the flags outside their stadium to half-mast and sent flowers of condolence to nearby Tameside.
 They and the team they played against wore black armbands for one match and had a minute of silence.
-Manchester United Football Club players wore black armbands in their match against Galatasaray on 19 September 2012.
-Then-manager Sir Alex Ferguson attended the funerals, and said in a statement that the club was "deeply saddened by the tragic loss of two young policewomen protecting our community."
+Manchester United Football Club players wore black armbands during their match against Galatasaray on 19 September 2012.
+Then-manager Sir Alex Ferguson attended the funerals, and said in a statement that the club was "deeply saddened by the tragic loss of two young policewomen protecting our community".
+Manchester City players also wore black armbands during their match against Arsenal Football Club on 23 September 2012.

 The deaths briefly renewed the debate about whether British police officers should be armed.

 Funerals

 The funeral services of Hughes and Bone were held at Manchester Cathedral on consecutive days.
 The service for PC Hughes was held on Wednesday 3 October with the service broadcast to the outside crowds on a screen with an audio feed.
 The service for PC Bone was held on Thursday 4 October with, at the request of the deceased's family, only an audio feed available for the crowds outside the cathedral.
 Much of Manchester city centre came to a standstill and the services were attended by officers from around the country.
-A memorial to the two officers is placed in Mottram Parish Church.
+A memorial to the two officers was placed in Mottram Parish Church on the first anniversary of their murders in 2013.